Learn how to register to vote

 4. I have a felony.
 Can I register to vote?

+Yes.
 If you are a convicted felon, you can register and vote unless you are currently serving a jail or prison sentence.
-Your voting rights are automatically restored when you are granted parole, sentenced to probation, or successfully complete your term of incarceration.
-You are eligible to register and vote if you are detained and awaiting trial and have not yet been convicted of a felony.
+Rights are restored upon parole, probation, or completion of incarceration.

 5. I am a college student living away from home.
-Where do I register to vote?
+Where do I register?

 6. Is my voter registration information shared with third parties?